torvalds/linux/Documentation/locking/robust-futexes.rst

  - they have to scan _every_ vma at sys_exit() time, per thread!

-The second disadvantage is a real killer: pthread_exit() takes around 1 microsecond on Linux, but with thousands (or tens of thousands) of vmas every pthread_exit() takes a millisecond or more, also totally destroying the CPU's L1 and L2 caches!
+The second disadvantage is a real killer: pthread_exit() takes around 1 microsecond on GNU/Linux, but with thousands (or tens of thousands) of vmas every pthread_exit() takes a millisecond or more, also totally destroying the CPU's L1 and L2 caches!